Swapnil-J-Patil/DSA_Level_1/README.md

-Dive into simplified and understandable DSA learning repository.
+Dive into simplified and understandable DSA learning repository in Java.